 This is a story of a loyal dog, Moose, and his best girl, Zara.
 When she heads to school, where there is a strict no-dog policy, Moose refuses to be left behind.
 In a series of escalating escape maneuvers, Moose always finds his way to be by Zara's side.
 The focus of this book is not at all about the wheelchair; rather, it's the strength of the connection between a dog and his human.

-Kids in wheelchairs work to overcoming their physical differences so they can participate in activities that able-bodied children take for granted.
-Even though schools and playgrounds are equipped with ramps for wheelchairs, there are still so many painfully difficult obstacles that make it hard for these kids to fully engage in play.
-That's why reading children's books about wheelchairs living full, vibrant lives can be just the inspiration a child needs.
+Kids in wheelchairs work to overcome their physical differences so they can participate in activities that able-bodied children take for granted.
+Even though schools and playgrounds are equipped with ramps, there are still so many painfully difficult obstacles that make it hard for these kids to fully engage in play.
+That's why reading children's books about using wheelchairs featuring characters living full, vibrant lives can be just the inspiration a child needs.
+Here is a collection of titles for all ages, preschool through tween, that include stories about the emotional and physical challenges experienced by people who do not have use of their legs.
+Also, be sure to browse a collection of wheelchair toys and dolls with disabilities that help to foster inclusivity during playtime.

 This chapter book is about a 12-year old girl, Autumn, who loves basketball.
 She also happens to be confined to a wheelchair.
 When she attends a basketball camp for kids like her, Autumn is hopeful that she will finally make some close friendships.
 Unfortunately, she begins to worry that she won't fit in with the rich kids at this camp, and then doubts whether she even deserves a place on the basketball court.
 Finally, a special friend shows her that she is just as good as everyone else.